kris-nader/scTherapy/README.md

 <br>

-## Categorizing cells into normal / malignant
+## Categorizing cells into malignant and healthy

 ### Step 0: Load libraries and process the data